evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 ### Sound system

-One type of sound system is available for the XPENG G3i.
+The XPENG G3i comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

 The model has 4 USB-A connections as standard.